 Arrange the parts in the bottom half of the jiffy.
 The jiffy I bought looks great, but it seems it might be an exclusive shape to Jaycar electronics.
 Its dimensions are 130 x 90 x 35.
 I could have done with an extra 5mm depth though, as I ended up cutting a hole in the bottom for the stick to poke out!
 It sticks out about 1.5mm and doesn't effect gameplay.
 Once I stick the rubber feet on, it should also sit level on the table!

-What I did is to push it up against the side of the wall and take
+Well what I did is to push it up against the side of the

-pushing it up against the wall and replicating those measurements.
-Hard
+jiffy, pushing it up against the wall and replicating

-together well enough with just two screws though.
+it.
+It holds together well enough with just two screws

 Once you've drawn a cross, you can draw the screw holes and the cut out using the template.
 You don't even need to know the distances or anything.

 pic I am sizing up the button again.
 This time with the

 joystick mounted in the top half.
 Note that the button is